-Port LEDs State Meaning Link On Indicates the port is enabled and receiving a link beat signal (for the twisted-pair ports), or a strong enough light level (for the fiber-optic ports, if installed in the Switch 1600M) from the connected device.
-Off One of these conditions exists: • no active network cable is connected to the port • the port is not receiving link beat or sufficient light • the port has been disabled through the switch console, the web browser interface, or HP TopTools.
-100 Mbps (twork activity information, or whether the port is configured for Full Duplex operation, or operation depending on the mode selected.
-See "Mode Select Button and Indicator LEDs" page for more information.
+Port LEDs State Meaning Link On Indicates the port is enabled and receiving a link beat signal (for the twisted-pair ports), or a strong enough light level (for the fiber-optic ports on the switch modules) from the connected device.
+Off One of these conditions exists: no active network cable is connected to the port the port is not receiving link beat or sufficient light the port has been disabled through the switch console, the web browser interface, or HP TopTools.
+Mode Displays net 100 Mbps op below for m splays network activity information, or whether the port is configured for Full Duplex operation, or) Mbps operation depending on the mode selected.
+See "Mode Select Button and Indicator LEDs" low for more information.